TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/mobileTemplateHtmlOptions.md

 For a simple grid you don't have to define a mobile template in HTML.
 Mobile rows are created automatically for columns, which are defined in a HTML template.
 Column's definitions for the mobile mode also are inherited from columns.
-A cell template, a header template and a cell details template are not inherited and should be overrided in a custom mobile template.
+A cell template, a header template and a cell details template are not inherited and should be overriden in a custom mobile template.

 ![mobileTemplateHtmlGrouping](../Content/images/imagesForDocs/mobileTemplateGrouping.jpg)
 #####For Knockout